Akemi's Anime World

 Switch to Quick Review

 Dirty Pair Flash more and less lives up to the reputation of its predecessor.
 On the more side, this Dirty Pair re-envisioning has lots of action, plenty of guns, a smattering of high-tech gadgets, the half-clothed Lovely Angels, and a healthy helping of collateral damage.
-On the less side, the new Pair isn't anywhere near as dirty as the old one, nor as much fun--the sleazy B-movie charm and cheerful mayhem of the original are what set it apart.
-The result is a moderately well-made and entirely forgettable action series.
+On the less side, the new Pair isn't anywhere near as dirty as the old one, nor even remotely as much fun--the offhanded wit, B-movie charm, and cheerful, frenetic mayhem that set the original apart are painfully lacking.

 Similarly, the action, although fast and furious, is missing something.
 There is, to Flash's credit, a fine madcap chase through town in the first episode, but most of the action is lacking that over-the-top flair that defines the original at its best.
 The gadgets, similarly, are generally less creative (also, no card of death).
-And, finally, the collateral damage is nowhere near the utterly catastrophic, planet-scale destruction that gave the old Dirty Pair their name.
+And, finally, the collateral damage is nowhere near the utterly catastrophic, planet-scale destruction that branded the old Dirty Pair with their name.

 Visually, Dirty Pair Flash is above average in its action OAV class.
 The art is attractive, as are the character designs.
 The animation is smooth, and the action is fast, clean, and has plenty of punch.
 Also of note are the settings; there are a couple of imaginative locations for fights (most noteworthy being an icy cruse ship) and fairly nice background art to go with them.